dbactual/thomaspaine/content/pages/resources/burying-thomas-paine.md

+---
 Title: Burying Thomas Paine
-Slug: aboutpaine/burying-thomas-paine
-Date: Sun Jan  11 09:08:51 EDT 2015
+---

 **A critique of J.C.D.
 Clark's article, "Thomas Paine: The English Dimension" (an essay in the *Selected Writings of Thomas Paine*, Shapiro and Calvert, eds., Yale U. Press, 2014)**

 By Gary Berton
-Secretary, Thomas Paine National Historical Association
-Coordinator, Institute for Thomas Paine Studies (Iona College)
+Secretary, Thomas Paine National Historical Association Coordinator, Institute for Thomas Paine Studies (Iona College)